Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

 }
 ~~~

-Additionally, the catalog page is passed the properties `boolean rootCatalog`, which is set to `true` only on the top-level catalog page, and `List<CatalogItemContext> items`, a set of items in the Catalogdefined as `CatalogItemContext` data contracts:
+Additionally, the catalog page is passed the properties `boolean rootCatalog`, which is set to `true` only on the top-level catalog page,
+and `List<CatalogItemContext> items`, a set of items in the Catalog defined as `CatalogItemContext` data contracts:

 ~~~java
 class CatalogItemContext {